 Machine learning and personalisation

-We have moved into the era where personalisation of products matters.
+We have moved into an era where the personalisation of products matters.
 Users want to feel special and not like they’re just part of a generic group of people.
 Content marketing has started to shift towards this by targeting specific audiences with content that is relevant to them only.
 And web design should be no different.

-Artificial Intelligence (AI) has lent its hand at helping website owners offer more personalised content and experiences for users.
+Artificial Intelligence (AI) has lent its hand to helping website owners offer more personalised content and experiences for users.
 Going forward, users are likely to be able to engage with more content that relates to them, rather than generic content.

-The design space is adopting this trend to provide better customer experience.
+The design space is adopting this trend to provide a better customer experience.
 The idea is to track a user’s online movements so that they can be better understood as an individual.
 With that information, they can be offered a web design that suits their needs and preferences.

 For instance, as you browse a website, it will learn your preferences and from then on, show you content that relates to them while discarding content that doesn’t.
-Kind of like what Netflix does with its shows line up.
+Kind of like what Netflix does with its shows lineup.
 You get a list of recommended shows based on ones that you previously watched.
 We’ll see more of this used in a host of different ways and types of websites.

 Or imagine if you, as a user, didn’t like video content.
 The site will collect this data and in future, not display any video content whenever you browse.
 And it could work vice versa.
 If someone always clicked on the video content, they would see more of it when browsing.